Haivision/srt/docs/API-functions.md

 In the **level-triggered** mode the function will always return the readiness state as long as it lasts, until the internal signaling logic clear it.

+Note that when you use `SRT_EPOLL_ET` flag in one subscription call, it defines edge-triggered mode for all events passed together with it.
+However, if you want to have some events reported as edge-triggered and others as level-triggered, you can do two separate subscriptions for the same socket.

 - Returns: